matteo-d-m/curves-guidali-etal-2023/README.md

 ## **Psychometric curves fitting** ##

-This repository contains a personal copy of Matlab code that I wrote for [Guidali et al. (2023)](https://www.sciencedirect.com/science/article/pii/S0010945223002216) and that has already been published on the Open Science Framework (OSF) at [this HTTPS URL](https://osf.io/6mypr/) (`Task and script/PSE script`).
+This repository contains a personal copy of MATLAB code that I wrote for [Guidali et al. (2023)](https://www.sciencedirect.com/science/article/pii/S0010945223002216) and that has already been published on the Open Science Framework (OSF) at [this HTTPS URL](https://osf.io/6mypr/) (`Task and script/PSE script`).

 Broadly speaking, this code preprocesses behavioural data from a computerized landmark task (LM), fits psychometric curves to them, and plots them.
 Please refer to either [Guidali et al. (2023)](https://www.sciencedirect.com/science/article/pii/S0010945223002216) or the associated OSF project page for details.

 ---

 The code is organized as follows:
-- `Dependencies` is a folder containing Matlab code files (`.m`) with functions to:
+- `Dependencies` is a folder containing MATLAB code files (`.m`) with functions to:
     - Preprocess LM data
     - Compute LM's dependent variables
     - Fit psychometric curves